Build-Week-Lendr/Backend/README.md

 Endpoint = "/items/item"

 **Accepts:**
+Oauth2 Header info
+Required field(s) = `itemname`
 *Note* - Fields that are NOT sent will automatically default to `null`.
-Required field(s) = `itemname`
 ```
 {
     "itemname": String,